avis1234/StudentSim/README.md

 # StudentSim
-Student simulation code for generating data for training algorithms and running pre-tests on simulated data
+Student simulation.
+Generating data for training algorithms and running pre-tests on simulated data.
+Pre-test execution is using IRT model for student skill progression.
+See code for details.

+Requirements:
+- Python 2.7.11
+- Numpy
+- Pandas
+- Scipy
+- os
+- time